 PHASES OF RISK MANAGEMENT

-With cold weather approaching, outdoor winter sports are on our mind.
+When cold weather approaches, outdoor winter sports come to mind.
 However, these activities present an inherent risk.
 Take, for example, snow skiing.
 Is dusting off the skis and hitting the slopes worth the risk of a potentially severe injury?

 Applying the Occupational Safety and Health Administration’s Hierarchy of Controls may help you analyze the options and make skiing a safer experience.